Post job

 Chaplain job in Hoquiam, WA

-Benefits: * 401(k) * Competitive salary * Flexible schedule * Opportunity for advancement * Training & development Harbors Home Health & Hospice is a compassionate, patient centered non profit hospice organization dedicated to providing exceptional end-of-life care for patients and their families.
+Benefits: * Competitive salary * Flexible schedule * Opportunity for advancement * Training & development We are seeking a skilled and empathetic Hospice Chaplain to join our team.
+Harbors Home Health & Hospice is the #! patient centered non-profit hospice organization in Grays Harbor and Pacific Counties, dedicated to providing exceptional end-of-life care for patients and their families.
 Our interdisciplinary team works collaboratively to support physical, emotional, and spiritual needs with dignity and respect.
-We are seeking a skilled and empathetic Hospice Chaplain to join our team.
 The Hospice Chaplain provides spiritual and emotional support to patients, families, and caregivers in accordance with their individual beliefs, values, and preferences.
 This role is a key member of the hospice interdisciplinary group (IDG) and contributes to the holistic plan of care.
-The Chaplain ensures that all patients have access to spiritual care and supports families throughout the end of life journey and bereavement process.
+The Chaplain ensures that all patients have access to spiritual care and supports families throughout the end-of-life journey and bereavement process.
 Key Responsibilities: Provide spiritual assessments and develop individualized spiritual care plans for hospice patients and families offer emotional and spiritual support through regular visits, phone calls, and as needed crisis support Participates actively in interdisciplinary group (IDG) meetings and collaborate with nursing, social work, aides, and volunteers Conduct or facilitate requested rituals, prayer, or religious practices consistent with patient/family wishes.
 Respect and support diverse spiritual, cultural, and religious beliefs Provide anticipatory grief and bereavement support; assist with bereavement services and follow up as required by hospice regulations Maintain timely, accurate documentation in the EMR according to organizational and regulatory standards.
-Qualifications: Degree in Theology, Divinity, Pastoral Counseling, or related field preferred Ordination, endorsement, or appropriate credentialing by a recognized faith group One year of experience in healthcare chaplaincy, pastoral care, or counseling valid drivers license, reliable transportation ability to work independently, manage time, and support patients across multiple locations Strong communication, compassion, and interpersonal skills We offer competitive compensation, mileage reimbursement, training and development, and a supportive work environment!
+Qualifications: Degree in Theology, Divinity, Pastoral Counseling, or related field preferred, not required Ordination, endorsement, or appropriate credentialing by a recognized faith group preferred, not required One year of experience in healthcare chaplaincy, pastoral care, or counseling valid driver's license with reliable transportation ability to work independently, manage time, and support patients in our county Strong communication, compassion, and interpersonal skills We offer competitive compensation, mileage reimbursement, training, and an old-fashioned supportive work environment!
 Harbors Home Health & Hospice is an equal opportunity employer

 • Chaplain